-Energy band and energy gap
+Energy band and band gap of atom

-Importance of energy bands
+The importance of energy bands

-Energy bands are a very important concept in metal and semiconductor engineering.
+The energy band is a very important concept in metal and semiconductor engineering.

 Metals become conductors that conduct electricity well because electrons can move freely around them through energy bands.
 Many nonmetal’s electrons are difficult to move because electrons fill out the energy band.

 If you use the energy band and the bandgap well, you can control the current flow according to the surrounding physical situation.
 This property can also be used instead of a physical switch.
 The remarkable advancement of computers and other electronic devices is the utilize of this property.